 I didn’t have access to the internet in the early 90s and I certainly didn’t come across any magazines (something like Polymer Clay Monthly – only craft stores locally might have carried these, of which there were none) either, so I never got exposed to that kind of insider knowledge.

 You don’t know what you don’t know – and that’s OK.
 I know I thought well, I’ve gone this long without a pasta machine and done fine, so why would I need one now?
 Well, truth be told, you can always benefit from a new tool like this.
+Especially when you start to get into more advanced skills like crafting Skinner blends.
+Also, if you are prone to physically limiting conditions like arthritis, you will definitely want to be looking at one of these, no questions asked, so you don’t find your favorite hobby causing unnecessary distress!
 So lately I’ve been shopping around.

 I’ve been to Home Depot, Lowes, Kroger (yes there’s lots of kitchen stuff here) and Wal-Mart.
 No dice.
 I was on Wal-mart’s website and saw a good deal on one that had been marked down and had a good rating.
 Unfortunately, it doesn’t say if it’s available at my locale (bummer – it used to tell you , otherwise you’d have to request a pickup or site to store delivery)

 Anyway, we’ve got one craft store in my locale (a Hobby Lobby) and they do carry the Sculpey proprietary brand Clay Conditioner (it’s not called a “pasta machine -so it’s made exclusively for clay) But moving on, I wanted to read up on it to see what others thought.